Skip to content

 Cluster Provisioning

 Create and manage local Kubernetes clusters with a single command.
-KSail supports Vanilla, K3s, Talos, and VCluster distributions, generates native configuration files (kind.yaml, k3d.yaml, Talos patches, vcluster.yaml) that work directly with upstream tools, and automatically configures CNI, CSI, metrics-server, cert-manager, and policy engines.
+KSail supports Vanilla, K3s, Talos, VCluster, and KWOK distributions, generates native configuration files (kind.yaml, k3d.yaml, Talos patches, vcluster.yaml, kwok.yaml) that work directly with upstream tools, and automatically configures CNI, CSI, metrics-server, cert-manager, and policy engines.
 Component installations use automatic retry with exponential backoff; the --benchmark flag shows per-component install durations during cluster create and cluster update.

 Terminal window